 Coming of Age for Follen 10th Graders

 The Coming of Age (COA) program was created in response to a need for a formal rite of passage for our youth such as exists in many cultures and faiths.
 The program is designed to help our youth explore their spirituality, deepen their religious understanding and clarify their personal values and beliefs.
 In addition, the program will provide our youth with insights into the many ways in which Unitarian Universalism informs lives and provides both spiritual and moral grounding.
 Ultimately, participation in the program may increase their sense of belonging in their home church.
 Youth who complete the COA program will be invited to membership within the church.

-The 2021-22 Coming of Age Program will run from January – May, 2022, on the 1st and 4th Mondays in January-April, and the 1st/2nd Mondays in May, from 6:30-8:30pm.
-The program will culminate in a church service on May 22, when the youth will present their Credo Statements, and be affirmed with blessings from the congregation.
+The 2023-24 Coming of Age Program will run from October – May, 2023 (Dates to be determined).
+The program will culminate in a church service, in which the youth will present their Credo Statements, and be affirmed with blessings from the congregation.

 For Follen tenth graders, Coming of Age is a journey with friends new and long-term, a way of exploring how Unitarian Universalism impacts and blesses our lives, and an opportunity to intentionally focus on who they are and what they believe- in this particular snapshot of time, and as a foundation for future growth.

 The Coming of Age (COA) Mentor is a trusted and respected adult member of our congregation, over age 25, who brings integrity, honesty, and ethical interaction to that process.
 Mentors participate in the bi-monthly meetings with their “Mentee” and use those gatherings as a springboard to offer guidance and insights.

 How Does One Become a Coming of Age Mentor?